AntonioFasano/LookOut/source/readme.md

 ### Flatten folder

 Once we map folders to categories, with `Folder2Cat`, there is no need to to keep contacts in separate folders.
-We can can put flatten them into a single folder; so the process of  transforming the folder strutcture into  the category structure is completed.
+We can can put flatten them into a single folder; so the process of  transforming the folder structure into  the category structure is completed.

 To flatten contacts into the tree whose parent folder is `\\My Store\Tree\Parent` into the single folder `\\My Store\path\to\FlatFolder` issue: